kharandziuk/hypothetical-rank-service/README.md

 - http://localhost:15672/#/queues/%2F/test - RabbitMQ management tool(guest:guest)
 - http://localhost:8000/matches - api list view
 - http://localhost:8000/matches/1 - api list view
-- if the queue grows feel free to scale number of workes with `docker-compose scale worker=4`(NB: the actual performance depends on the machine)
+- if the queue grows(I hope it should:)) feel free to scale number of workes with `docker-compose scale worker=4`(NB: the actual performance depends on the machine)

-## Design desicions
+## Design decisions
 - I made some desicions to make this project interesting for me.
 In real life everything is discussable.
 - The solution tries to follow 'shared nothing' approach
 - There are 3 "application" services: backend, worker(consumer) and producer.
 And two "backing" services: postgres and rabbitmq.